 - Poland is one of the fastest growing economies in Europe.
 A stable macro-economic base, perspectives for further economic development, and the security guaranteed by Poland's membership of WTO, EU, NATO and OECD have all encouraged foreign investors worldwide to take an interest in Poland.
-The investment climate in Poland is confirmed by the high marks the Polish economy has achieved in various rankings: - 7th in the ranking of locations for foreign direct investments (Ernst&Young 2007 report); - 2nd in planned investments in Europe (Ernst&Young 2007 report); - 2nd in Europe in the FDI Confidence Index (AT Kearney 2006 report); and - 2nd globally in terms of attractiveness to foreign investors (National Irish Bank 2007 report) - In 2006 GDP growth was 5.8% (twice as high as the average in EU countries). - In 2005 and 2006 inflation was less than 3%. - Investing in Poland gives investors direct access to 38 million consumers on the Polish market and 500 million potential recipients on the EU internal market.
-Business carried out in Poland allows investors to draw on Poland's experience of trading with former Eastern Bloc countries. - The value of direct investments in Poland is constantly growing.
+The investment climate in Poland is confirmed by the high marks the Polish economy has achieved in various rankings: - 2nd place in Europe in terms of number of new jobs created due to foreign investment - in 2008 as many as 15.5 thousand were created (Ernst&Young 2009, "European Attractiveness Survey"), - 5th in Europe in terms of number of new investment projects in 2008 as many as 176 projects were carried out in Poland - 21% more than in the previous year (Ernst&Young 2009, "European Attractiveness Survey"), - 5th place in the PricewaterhouseCoopers 2009 ranking of countries' investment attractiveness in the production category - up from 15th, and 3rd in the services category - The rise in GNP in the I quarter of 2009 was 1.9%, the highest in the whole of the European Union (according to Eurostat) - Investment in Poland gives entrepreneurs direct access to 38 million consumers on the Polish market and to 500 million potential recipients on the internal EU market.
+Operating in the land of the Vistula river gives businesses the opportunity to make use of Poland's experience in trading with former Eastern bloc countries.